Maintenance Events

 Best Practice: Cancel rather than delete to preserve history.

-Individual events cannot be edited directly.
+Individual event times cannot be edited from the dashboard.
 To change event timing or duration:

 - Edit the parent maintenance